BurnsCommaLucas/Resume/README.md

 -   Deployed on Heroku with automatic builds from GitHub.

--   Verified by Discord and used by 500+ unique Discord servers.
+-   Verified by Discord and active in 500+ unique Discord servers.

 Process-Week Generator:
 Planning utility to estimate mill order process-weeks.